0ddjob/Grundy_NewBrain/README.md

 ![My NewBrain](My_NewBrain.jpg)

-My current goal is to re-design the "store board" to use a 32KB SRAM instead of the two banks of 16KB DRAM.
+My current goal is to re-design the "store board" to use a 32KB SRAM instead of the two banks of 16KB DRAM.<br>

 I think this is the last remaining fault in my machine.<br>

 Failing .. or succeeding ... that, I'd like to try at a 64KB external SRAM board.<br>